 \subsection{HE Aggregation with Quantized Gradient}

-\ac{HE} ensures that the computation can be carried out on the encrypted data as $Enc(A)\bullet Enc(B) = Enc(A*B)$, where ``$\bullet$" stands for operation on encrypted data and ``$*$" is operation on plain data.
-Since the \ac{FedBoosting} involves computing the global model based on local gradient, the \ac{HE} is used in our method to ensure the aggregation and gradient exchange among clients and server are secure.
-In \ac{FedBoosting}, local models are trained on each client and then local gradients are transmitted to the server, where all local gradients are integrated to build global gradients in every round of aggregation.
-To preserve gradient information, \ac{FedBoosting} utilizes the \ac{HE} method, \emph{Paillier}~\cite{paillier1999public}.
-Once the training starts, a pair of \ac{HE} keys are shared among clients.
-The public key is used to encrypt gradients and the secret key is for decryption.
-After a round of local training, local gradients can be calculated by $G^i_r=\omega^i_r-\omega_{r-1}$, where $\omega_{r-1}$ is the global weight from last round and $\omega^i_r$ is the weight after training at current round.
+\ac{HE} ensures that computations can be performed on encrypted data as $Enc(A) \bullet Enc(B) = Enc(A * B)$, where ``$\bullet$" represents operations on encrypted data, and ``$*$" represents operations on plaintext data.
+Since \ac{FedBoosting} involves computing the global model based on local gradients, \ac{HE} is utilized in our method to guarantee secure aggregation and gradient exchange among clients and the server.
+In \ac{FedBoosting}, local models are trained on each client, and subsequently, local gradients are transmitted to the server, where all local gradients are combined to construct global gradients in each round of aggregation.
+To preserve gradient information, \ac{FedBoosting} employs the \ac{HE} method, \emph{Paillier}~\cite{paillier1999public}.
+Upon initiation of training, a pair of \ac{HE} keys are distributed among clients, with the public key being utilized for gradient encryption and the secret key for decryption.
+After each round of local training, local gradients can be calculated by $G^i_r = \omega^i_r - \omega_{r-1}$, where $\omega_{r-1}$ represents the global weight from the previous round, and $\omega^i_r$ is the weight after training in the current round.